-Located halfway between Amman and Aqaba, Jordan, Dana (pronounced dah-nah) is part of the Great Rift Valley.
-Its eastern plateau begins at about 4,000 feet, then the land descends through canyons and gorges down to the low-lying desert of Wadi Araba.
+Located halfway between Amman and Aqaba, Dana Biosphere Reserve is part of the Great Rift Valley.
+Its eastern plateau begins at about 4,000 feet, the land then descends through canyons and gorges down to the low-lying desert of Wadi Araba.

-Such a variety of altitude means you will find all four of Jordan’s four geographical zones in this one spot.
-Dana is probably the most biologically and historically rich areas in the country.
-Rare plants and animals, many of which are known to be endangered, exist here, in a protected environment.
+Such a variety of altitude means you will find all four of Jordan’s four geographical zones in this one spot. is arguably the most biologically and historically rich area in the country.
+Rare plants and animals, many of which are known to be endangered, exist here in a protected environment.

-In our opinion, Dana Biosphere beats out Wadi Rum – at least if hiking and nature are your game.
+In our opinion, Dana Reserve beats Wadi Rum – at least if hiking in the Dana wild nature is your thing.
 The system of mountains and wadis (the Arabic term for a valley) make this a mesmerizing world, so be sure to carry your camera.
-You will want to capture it all.
+You’re definitely going to want to capture it all.

-The timeless tranquility of the town of Dana (pronounced dah-nah) is sure to draw your thoughts back into a less-complicated life.
-The grandeur of the red and white sandstone cliffs of Wadi Dana enhances the creamy white stones of this beautiful village.
+The timeless tranquility of the town of Dana (pronounced dah-nah) is sure to take your thoughts back to a less complicated life.
+The grandeur of the red and white sandstone cliffs of Wadi Dana enhances the creamy white stones in this beautiful village.
 Its precarious perch atop a cliff’s edge just adds to the drama.

 Dana Village is about 500 years old, and in many ways is representative of Jordanian life from the 19th century.
-Preserving many aspects of Jordanian villages of the 19th century, a walk through town opens your eyes to the not too distant past.
-Its sun-weathered stone buildings are so close to the edge of the cliff, there’s little room for expansion, let alone maintenance.
+Preserving many aspects of Jordanian villages in the 19th century, a walk through town opens your eyes to the not-too-distant past.
+Because its sun-weathered stone buildings are so close to the edge of the cliff, there’s little room for expansion – let alone maintenance!

 Accommodation at Dana Nature Reserve

-This Dana Reserve Jordan campsite consists of 20 tents which are equipped with mattresses, blankets and pillows, as well as bathrooms, and barbecue grills for visitor use.
+This Dana Reserve Jordan campsite consists of 20 tents which are equipped with mattresses, blankets and pillows provided to guests.
+As well as bathrooms, and barbecue grills for visitor use during their stay.
 Traditional Arabic meals are also provided upon request.
-(Open from March 15 to October 31.)
+Open from March 15 to October 31.

-- Feynan Ecolodge: a 26-room, environmentally-friendly lodge that is completely off-the-grid.
-It is powered by solar energy and is lit by candles and stars at night.
+This 26-bedroom, environmentally-friendly lodge is completely off-the-grid!
+It is powered by solar energy and is lit only by candles and stars at night.
 Escape everything and retreat to this amazing Dana Jordan haven.

-Okay, another reason we wanted to stay here is because we wanted to support the work of RSCN, and they run this eco-lodge.
-The Royal Society for the Conservation of Nature is an independent national organization devoted to the conservation of Jordan’s natural resources, and Dana Guest House began as a place to house researchers.
-As a result, there are also several educational facilities onsite, where they offer a series of presentations and exhibits on the biosphere's unique habitat.
+This independent national organization is devoted to the conservation of Jordan’s natural resources, and Dana Guesthouse actually began as a place to house researchers.
+As a result of this, there are also several educational facilities onsite.
+These facilities offer a series of presentations and exhibits on the Dana Biosphere Jordan’s unique habitat.

-The lodge’s location is ideal, as it is only a short and scenic walk into the ancient town of Dana.
-We were glad our hotel wasn’t in town when we saw how difficult parking seemed to be on the narrow street.
-(There are a few lodging options there as well.)
+This lodge’s location is ideal, as it is only a short and scenic walk into the ancient town of Jordan Dana.
+We were glad our hotel wasn’t in the town itself, once we saw how difficult parking seemed to be on the narrow streets….

 Bird’s-eye views of Dana Preserve